Federal agencies effectively recruit and hire qualified talent to meet their mission-critical needs.

 The Partnership provides online training for college and university advisors around federal opportunities.
 These training events equip participants with the knowledge and resources needed to effectively advise students on federal opportunities and the federal job search and application process.

-Registration is open for our Go Government webinar series and our upcoming Call to Serve webinar.Learn More
+Registration is open for our Federal Advisor Training Series: Level I and our Go Government webinar series.Learn More

 Agencies use the Partnership’s Federal Student Ambassadors program to raise interest in their career opportunities at specific colleges and universities, build long-term relationships with campus stakeholders and create pipelines of qualified talent for key positions.Learn More